 Jeffrey Charles William Michael "Jeff" Conaway was an American actor known for his roles in the movie Grease and two US television series Taxi and Babylon 5.
 Conaway was also featured in the first and second season of the reality television series, Celebrity Rehab with Dr. Drew.
 In May 2011 after spending just over two weeks in the hospital, Conaway died at the age of 60 due to complications related to pneumonia and the degenerative brain condition known as encephalopathy. ...more on Wikipedia

 Age: Died at 61 (1950-2011)

-Birthplace: Manhattan, New York City, New York, USAsee more on Jeff Conaway
+Birthplace: New York City, Manhattan, USA, New Yorksee more on Jeff Conaway

 Mary Wollstonecraft was an English writer, philosopher, and advocate of women's rights.
 During her brief career, she wrote novels, treatises, a travel narrative, a history of the French Revolution, a conduct book, and a children's book.
 Wollstonecraft is best known for A Vindication of the Rights of Woman, in which she argues that women are not naturally inferior to men, but appear to be only because they lack education.
 She suggests that both men and women should be treated as rational beings and imagines a social order founded on reason.
 Until the late 20th century, Wollstonecraft's life, which encompassed several unconventional personal relationships, received more attention than her ...more on Wikipedia